 An idea that has appealed to me is the use of paper as a safe place, with it structure as a boundary.
+I have explored how the structures of geometric shapes provide a platform for the nature of the organic drawings, and how the two blend together, see the meditation circle drawing.

 It is a simpler format than the geometric patterns and shapes, but there is something about it, this feels more natural and authentic, as previous work felt too designed and contrived, as it was about aesthetic appeal rather than being part of the work and process.